 Every moment of our waking lives, we are bombarded by information.
 Colourful pictures, scrolling screens, rhythmic (and sometimes decidedly less so!) music and rapidly moving images flash continually before our eyes.
-This is the generation of today’s times: a world through which all that is digital runs rampant, intertwining seamlessly with our everyday lives; a place where doing without technology is as unthinkable as going through life without a limb; a world where news is delivered instantly and gossip travel even faster.
+This is the generation of today’s times.
+A world through which all that is digital runs rampant, intertwining seamlessly with our everyday lives.
+A place where doing without technology is as unthinkable as going through life without a limb.
+A world where news is delivered instantly and gossip travel even faster.
 And when it comes to the world wide web, content writing dominates this.

 There are many who argue that the days of pen and paper are long over.
 Recent research, in fact, suggests that a paperless future may be much closer than we think.
-Over the past few decades, book sales have plummeted, thousands of periodicals have made the bold but necessary transition online in order to stay afloat, and authors are told to “keep it short”.
+Over the past few decades, book sales have plummeted; thousands of periodicals have made the bold but necessary transition online in order to stay afloat.
+Authors are told to “keep it short”.
 Many of us have neither the time nor patience to read or write in what can now acceptably be called “the old-fashioned way”.
-In our accelerated, harried lives, a multitude of tasks are crammed into what used to be the widely yawning period of 24 hours, and data has to be adjusted accordingly, presented in the most concise of manners, before we move on.

 In which case you may be forgiven for tossing your notebook out of the window and reaching for the nearest electronic device – if it weren’t for one tiny little detail: text.
 The average adult may go for as long as 41 days without even touching a pen, but that doesn’t mean text – albeit typed text – isn’t still very much a part of our lives.
 And, much like all other multimedia used to present information or send a message, text can be created and manipulated in all manner of ways.